sagemath/trac_to_gh/Issue 5251.md

 # Issue 5251: preparser bug in parsing the backslash "solve right" notation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5251

 Original creator: was